Random Diophantine Equations in the Primes: Introduction

-for all $\lambda>0$ (the notation $O_{\lambda}$ means that the implied constant may depend on $\lambda$).
-In particular, the prime Hasse principle \ref{pHp} is satisfied for almost all equations of the form \eqref{maineq} when $\hat{s}\ge 3k$, and we even have an upper bound on the size of the smallest solution, which almost always holds.
+for all $\lambda>0$.
+In particular, the prime Hasse principle \ref{pHp} is satisfied for almost all equations of the form \eqref{maineq} when $\hat{s}\ge 3k$, with an upper bound on the size of the smallest solution which almost always holds.